frostime/sy-query-view/README.md

 DataView's state uses a cache + block attribute storage method for persistence.

-1. **Cache**: When staying on the document page, the state will be written to the Session Storage cache.
-Even if `state()`​ is called to update the state or the embedded block is repainted, only the state data in the Session cache will be changed.
+1. **Cache**: When staying on the document page, the state will be written to the Session Storage.
+Everytime  `state()`​ is called to update the state or the embedded block is repainted, only the state data in the Session cache will be changed.
-2. **Document-level Write**: When a document is closed, all states used by the embedded blocks in the document will be written to the block attributes and deleted from the Session Storage cache.
+2. **Document-level Write**: When a document is closed, all states used by the embedded blocks in the document will be written to the block attributes and deleted from the Session Storage.
-3. **Full Write**: When the plugin is disabled or the desktop window is closed (specifically, the click event of the top-right X button is monitored), all states in the cache will be written to the block attributes and cleared from the entire Session Storage cache.
+3. **Full Write**: When the plugin is disabled or the desktop window is closed (specifically, the click event of the top-right "X" button is monitored), all states in the cache will be written to the block attributes and cleared from the entire Session Storage.

 🤔 **Why not save to the block attributes directly every time the state is updated in the code?**